Romderful/P3_MacGyver/README.md

 Pip install pygame (in your virtual environment)

-Write "python3 main.py" in your terminal
+Execute "python main.py" in your terminal